-The main town, specifically its hilly old quarter known as Kástro, is called Chora which translates to ‘Town’.
+The main town, including its hilly old quarter known as Kástro, is called Chora, which translates to ‘Town’.
 It was the seat of the Venetian Duchy of Náxos, who ruled most of the Cyclades from the fortress after 1204.

-The steep lanes of Kástro and its downhill continuation Boúrgos, provide many wandering opportunities and is home to numerous hidden gems.
+The steep lanes of Kástro and its downhill continuation, Boúrgos, provide many wandering opportunities and are home to numerous hidden gems.

-You will find everything here that most port towns have – souvenir shops, backpacker hostels, cafes, tour desks and more.
-Its also where the main port is located as well as close to some excellent beaches so for many people it is easy to base themselves here.
+You will find everything here that most port towns have: souvenir shops, backpacker hostels, cafes, tour desks, and more.
+It is also where the main port is located, as well as close to some excellent beaches, so for many people, it is easy to base themselves here.

 Located just 5kms south of Chora is Agios Prokopios beach with its wide sandy beach and deep turqoise water.
 It’s considered one of the best beaches in Greece and it is no wonder it is popular particiulary with familes.